 4. Thin-content detector with thresholds

 Below are slugs with word count, number of H2s, number of internal links, and last-updated date.
-Flag thin content using this rule: word count <600 AND H2 count ≤2 AND internal links ≤1 AND not updated in 6 months.
-For each flagged slug recommend one action: expand (worth saving), merge into {target slug} (cite the best merge target), noindex, or delete with 301.
+Flag thin content using this rule: word count <600 AND H2 count is 2 or fewer AND internal links is 1 or fewer AND not updated in 6 months.
+For each flagged slug recommend one action: expand (worth saving), merge into a named target slug (cite the best merge target), noindex, or delete with 301.
 Justify each call.

 Data: